JimBobSquarePants/Cruncher/README.md

 #Cruncher

-###A CSS, LESS and Javascript Processor for ASP.NET
+###A CSS, LESS and JavaScript PreProcessor for ASP.NET

 ##What is is?
-Cruncher is a C# ASP.NET 4 library which concatenates, minifies, caches and serves CSS, LESS and JavaScript files using Micosoft's AjaxMin library.
+Cruncher is a C# ASP.NET 4 library which concatenates, minifies, caches and serves CSS, LESS, and JavaScript files using Micosoft's AjaxMin library.

 ##Why?
 Partly for the purposes of learning but mostly because most alternatives out there aren't that great.
 Even Microsoft's Bundles are a bit flakey.

-Cruncher can handle unlimited combinations of remote and local CSS, LESS and JavaScript files.
+Cruncher can handle unlimited combinations of remote and local CSS, LESS, and JavaScript files.
 It combines them, minifies them and caches them in the browser.
 It can handle nested css @import statements, re-maps relative resource urls and has a self cleaning cache should any changes be made to any of the referenced files.
 It'll even gzip compress the output.

 If you use Cruncher please get in touch on my twitter @james_m_south.